n1nj4sec/pupy/README.md

 - Auto-completion for commands and arguments
 - Nice colored output :-)
 - Command aliases can be defined in the config
+- Interactive python shells with auto-completion on the all in memory remote python interpreter can be opened
+- Interactive shells (cmd.exe, /bin/bash, ...) can be opened remotely.
+Remote shells on Unix clients have a real tty with all keyboard signals working fine just like a ssh shell
+- Pupy can execute PE exe remotely and from memory (cf. ex with mimikatz)
+- tons of other features, check out the implemented modules

 ## Implemented Transports
 - tcp_cleartext